-One of the most common symptoms of menopause most women are afraid of, is hot flashes.
-Approximately 50% of all peri-menopausal women and 75 to 85% of all post-menopausal women experience hot flashes.
-However, the onset, duration, frequency and severity of hot flashes can vary greatly between women.
-Hot flashes can start one to two years prior to a women’s last period and it can continue from 6-months to 15 years.
+One of the most common symptoms of menopause most women are afraid of is hot flushes.
+Approximately 50% of all peri-menopausal women and 75 to 85% of all post-menopausal women experience hot flushes.
+However, the onset, duration, frequency and severity of hot flushes can vary greatly between women.
+Hot flushes can start one to two years prior to a women’s last period and it can continue from 6-months to 15 years.

 Declining levels of estrogen have a direct effect on the hypothalamus, the part of

 Other Causes of Hot Flushes

 Medical conditions and medications can also cause hot flashes, especially if

 women are not in the age bracket to experience menopause, but do

 experience hot flashes.
 Therefore, if women do experience hot flashes due to

 other medical or medicinal factors should see a doctor.